 So does Manchester have the right psyche for Mobike?
 I really hope so… and I hope Mobike can find ways of reaching out and including some of those who can’t currently access the scheme legally.
-The vandals will get bored, and the bikes will seem less attractive when they’re no longer so shiny and new.
+The vandals will get bored, and the bikes will seem less attractive when they’re no longer shiny.

-Mobike is the most exciting thing to happen here in ages… PLEASE LET IT WORK!!!
+Mobike is the best thing to happen here in ages… PLEASE LET IT WORK!!!

 Where have all the Mobikes gone?
 Vanished overnight!

 Cancelled my subscription and got my £29 back!

 I spotted Mobikes near the universities not long after their “mass disappearance”, but it was a while before they reappeared in Whalley Range.
 I have renewed my subscription for just £1, which is cool!